jcurl/RJCP.base/configmgr/README.gitrj.md

 ### 4.2.
 Defining a Performance Test

-The file `.gitrjbuild` contains a section called `perf` that defiens the performance tests and the commands to execute.
+The file `.gitrjbuild` contains a section called `perf` that defines the performance tests and the commands to execute.
 For example:

 ```json